Spenhouet/tensorboard-aggregator/README.md

 # tensorboard-aggregator

 This project contains an easy to use method to aggregate multiple tensorboard runs.
-The max, min, mean, median and standard deviation of the scalars from multiple runs is saved either as new tensorboard summary or as `.csv` table.
+The max, min, mean, median, standard deviation and variance of the scalars from multiple runs is saved either as new tensorboard summary or as `.csv` table.

 ## Feature Overview

 - Aggregates scalars of multiple tensorboard files
 - Saves aggregates as new tensorboard summary or as `.csv`
-- Aggregate by any numpy function (default: max, min, mean, median, std)
+- Aggregate by any numpy function (default: max, min, mean, median, std, var)
 - Allows any number of subpath structures
 - Keeps step numbering
 - Saves wall time average per step